How To Set A Table

 Formal Table Setting

-For a formal table setting start with a base layer of a table cloth, or placemat, or charger plate.
+For a formal table setting for a special occasion start with a base layer of a tablecloth, or a table runner and placemat, and /or charger plates on your dining room table.

 Next layer on your dinner plate.
-If you are serving salad, layer the salad plate next, followed by the soup bowl if you’re serving soup.
+If you are serving salad, layer the salad plate next, followed by soup bowls if you're serving soup.

 How To Set Formal Cutlery